Stochastic activations: Using different activations at train and test time

 assuming column vectors and noting $\odot$ the element-wise multiplication.
 When the activation $\relu(W_1 \times x)$ has a fraction $s$ of zeros, the multiplications by $W_2$ and $W_3$ can exploit this sparsity: the baseline of $3ND$ FLOPS reduces to $(3 - 2s)ND$.

-Note that exploiting the sparsity to increase the computational throughput is not straightforward.
-At training time, the runtime is dominated by matrix-matrix multiplications, where even a 90\% sparsity rate is not guaranteed to yield efficiency gains.
+Exploiting the sparsity to increase the computational throughput is not straightforward.
+At training time, the runtime is dominated by matrix-matrix multiplications, where even a 90\% sparsity rate does not yield efficiency gains.
 At inference time with one prompt at a time, the bottleneck is the memory access used during matrix-vector multiplications.
-When $W_2$ is stored by rows and $W_3$ by columns, the sparsity can be exploited to avoid a fraction $s$ of the memory reads, that are contiguous.
+When $W_2$ is stored by rows and $W_3$ by columns, the sparsity can be exploited to avoid a fraction $s$ of the memory reads, that are contiguous~\citep{liu2023deja,liu2024training}.
 This implementation nearly yields the expected speedup (see experimental section).

-\paragraph{Stochastic activation at test time. }
+\paragraph{Stochastic activation at test time}

-The following only applies to the \stocha strategy: we evaluate the performance when if leverage the randomness at test time, i.e., in this case, we do not use \relu.
-This choice has two interests: \begin{enumerate} \item To quantify the effect of the activation discrepancy between train and test. \item To generate multiple outputs from the same prompt with the randomness of \stocha. \end{enumerate}
+The following only applies to the \stocha strategy: we evaluate the performance by leveraging the randomness at test time, i.e., in this case, we do not use \relu.
+This choice is interesting for two reasons: \begin{enumerate} \item To quantify the effect of the activation discrepancy between train and test. \item To generate multiple outputs from the same prompt with the randomness of \stocha. \end{enumerate}

 For the second usage, the standard way to generate multiple outputs from the same prompt is to replace the greedy decoding with a random sampling of the token from its probability distribution.
 This sampling can be tuned by setting a softmax temperature $T$ which adjusts between completely uniform sampling ($T\rightarrow\infty$) and strict maximum sampling ($T\rightarrow 0$).
 In both cases, we keep the one generated output with the highest normalized log likelihoods, \emph{i.e.}, the per-token average log-likelihood, as predicted by the model.